Protected Species Parts

 All marine mammals are protected by the Marine Mammal Protection Act and endangered and threatened species are protected under the Endangered Species Act.
 These laws regulate what can and cannot be done with live animals and with parts of those animals.

-The MMPA and ESA prohibit the collection (i.e., take), import and export, of protected species parts.
+They prohibit the collection (i.e., take), import and export, of protected species parts.
 The origin of the part and your plans for it will determine what authorization you need.
 Without the proper authorization, you are in violation of the law.
 It is illegal to receive or possess a part that was illegally collected or imported.

-Protected species parts fall into 2 categories:
+Protected species parts fall into two categories:

 Pre-Act parts are marine mammal parts that are older than 1972.
-Antique parts are parts from endangered or threatened species that are over 100 years old.
+Antique parts are parts from endangered or threatened species that are more than 100 years old.
 A Letter of Determination is required to import, export, or sell these parts for commercial or personal use.
 These parts may be bought and sold.

-Pre-listed parts are endangered or threatened species parts that are older than 1973 or the species' listing date (if listed after 1973), but are not over 100 years old.
+Pre-listed parts are endangered or threatened species parts that are older than 1973 or the species' listing date (if listed after 1973), but are not more than 100 years old.
 These parts must have a clear chain of custody and must not have been involved in commerce (i.e., bought or sold during this time).
 You must obtain a Letter of Determination to import or export these parts.
 These parts may not be bought and sold.